htschmed/finalproject/readme.md

 *search_phrase:* string that specifies the reddit search phrase to find in post titles for statistical analysis

-*min_score:* minimum score of reddit post to include in search query
+*min_score:* minimum score of reddit posts to include in search query

 *sample_size:* maximum number of reddit posts to pull for score analysis.
 Sample will always start with highest scores first